emilylienhuang/emilylienhuang/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on a [website portfolio](https://github.com/emilylienhuang/WebsitePortfolio), a big data mining ML project, and a budgeting application.
+- 🔭 I’m currently working on a [website portfolio](https://github.com/emilylienhuang/WebsitePortfolio), a big data mining ML project, and ethical hacking labs.
 For privacy and academic integrity purposes, some of these repositories are not publicly available, but contact me, and I'd love to share my project with you!
-- 🌱 I’m currently learning AI/ML models and JavaScript and JQuery
+- 🌱 I’m currently learning AI/ML models, hacking, and algorithmic coding challenges.
 - 💬 Ask me about [algorithms](https://github.com/emilylienhuang/AlgorithmExplorationsPartOne) and [graph theory](https://github.com/emilylienhuang/GroupThink)
 - 📫 Reach me: [email](mailto:eng@uccs.edu)
 - 😄 Pronouns: she/her